 F5 Hiring Solutions operates a model with structural advantages for companies building sustained AI capacity rather than making a one-time placement.

 The replacement guarantee is structurally different.
-Staffing agency guarantees expire — commonly at 30, 60, or 90 days.
-After that window, a replacement hire triggers a new 15–25% placement fee.
-F5's replacement guarantee has no expiration: 7–14 days, zero cost, sourced from 85,500+ candidates in F5's internal screening database.
+Staffing agency guarantees expire - commonly at 30, 60, or 90 days.
+After that window, a replacement hire triggers the fee again.
+F5's replacement guarantee has no expiration: 7-14 days, zero cost, sourced from 85,500+ candidates in F5's internal screening database.
 For companies that have experienced turnover in technical roles, the unlimited guarantee materially reduces risk.

 For SaaS companies and technology businesses specifically, F5's track record is documented: 95% client retention rate, measured as clients who continue beyond the first 3 months, across 250+ companies served since inception.
 For more on how that plays out in technology company engagements, see how F5 serves SaaS and technology companies.